haonanSUniv/Adversarial_Patch_Attack/README.md

 # Adversarial Patch Attacks Tensorflow

-### Please open Patch_Attack_Tensorflow.ipynb where all the trainnings, reports and definitions of useful functions and classes are inside.
+### Please open Adversarial_Patch_Attack_Tensorflow.ipynb where all the trainnings, reports and definitions of useful functions and classes are inside.

 ## Step:
 1. Install the necessary packages and import libraries;